cocos/cocos-docs/en/editor/publish/android/build-example.md

 ### Import Third-party Libraries

-Please refer to [Use your library in other projects](https://developer.android.com/studio/projects/android-library#psd-add-library-dependency) to add third-party libraries that required by the application marketplace if you intend to distribute your app to the market.
+Please refer to [Use your library in other projects](https://developer.android.com/studio/projects/android-library#psd-add-library-dependency) to add third-party libraries that are required by the application marketplace if you intend to distribute your app to the market.

 ### Communication between JAVA and TypeScript